JakeGillatt/IaC_Terraform_Orchestration/README.md

 - You can run `terraform destroy` to destroy the instance

 #
-# Launching an instance with a VPC using Terraform
+# Launching an instance with a VPC, Subnet, IG, Route table and SG using Terraform

 1. In the main.tf file, add the following code:
 ```